Kilkevan and Cockatoo Point - Donald and Malcolm McLaran's Properties at Oakey Creek, St Ruth

 A2.
 It is doubtful he was eligible under the strict terms of the Homestead Act.

 Q3.
-Why did Malcolm and not Donald purchase William Ross's Lot 296 in 1881, at which time it appears that Malcolm have been suffering from dementia?
+Why did Malcolm and not Donald purchase William Ross's Lot 296 in 1881, at which time it appears that Malcolm may have been suffering from dementia?

 A3.
 The 1878 Haran purchase carried a bank loan.
 The sale of Frogmore in 1879 would have assisted Donald's financial situation.
-Malcolm should have had ready cash in 1881 following Duncan's death in 1879.
+Malcolm had ready cash in 1881 following Duncan's death in 1879.
 "Students" of this website will recall that Duncan had the following substantial possessions on his demise and Malcolm was the sole beneficiary:

 Q4.
 Who was William Ross?

 A4.
 William Ross selected Lot 296 at the same time as the McLarans selected Lots 294 and 295.
-He named his selection "Cockatoo Point".
+He named his selection Cockatoo Point.
 He was most likely the son of an early Dalby settler, Hugh Ross 1797 - 1862.
 If so, William was born in Scotland in 1826 and died in Queensland in 1889.
 Records show a "Mrs Ross" as nurse for the birth of Malcolm Lewis McLaran at Kilkevan on 18 Aug 1886.

 Q5.
 Why did Malcolm and Donald select at St Ruth?